whisthq/whist/README.md

-- Users download the Fractal Electron application for their OS
+- Users download the Fractal Electron application for their OS and log in to launch the streamed application(s).

--

-First, the user downloads the client-applications Electron App.
-They log-in, and launch a Blender container for instance.
-- The log-in and launch process are REST API requests sent to the main-webserver.
+- The login and launch processes are REST API requests to the Fractal webserver.
-- The main-webserver will receive the launch request and will proceed to send an ecs-task-definitions task definition to AWS ECS.
+- When the webserver receives a launch request, it sends a task definition JSON to AWS ECS, to tell it to run a specific container.

+- The webserver will either provision a new AWS EC2 instance, if all existing ones are full, or will use an existing one to place a container with the requested application on it.

 - This will either (A) Use an EC2 Instance that is already spun-up, or (B) This will spin up a new EC2 Instance, and then run the ecs-host-setup scripts on it. ecs-host-setup will install dependencies, and install ecs-host-service.
 - After (A) or (B) happens, an EC2 Instance will now be available one way or another, with potentially other Docker containers already running on it.
 - The ecs-task-definitions task definition will then spin up an additional Docker container on that chosen EC2 Instance using a Dockerfile from container-images, specifically choosing the Blender Dockerfile (Or whichever application they happened to choose).
 - This container-images Dockerfile will install dependencies, including the Server protocol executable, then install and run Blender, and then proceed to execute the Server protocol executable.
 - The client-application Electron App will then execute the Client protocol executable and pass in the IP address of the Server as received from main-webserver.
 A window will then open, giving the user a low-latency 60 FPS Blender experience.

-For more in-depth explanations of each subrepo, simply peruse the README's of the respective file from the root Fractal repo.